Kitchen Tools for Tracking Macros

 A food processor is an awesome gadget for getting through food prep in a flash.
 Food processors can turn veggies into rice, finely chop or slice and even shred/grate vegetables in the blink of an eye!
 They’re also great for frozen desserts like acai bowls or protein ice cream.
 We love our KitchenAid food processor but if you want to save on cupboard space then a processor with 3-cup capacity works for smaller households.

 3. Hot Pot / Instant Pot

-Slow cookers are AMAZING!
+Slow cookers and pressure cookers are AMAZING!
 They’re an all-in-one cooker that steam and sauté literally anything!
-We use ours all the time for cooking protein in bulk.
+We use our Ninja Foodi all the time for cooking protein in bulk and air frying vegetables.
 All you need to do is throw in 4 or 5 chicken breasts with some simple seasoning mix and you’ll have deliciously tender, shredded chicken that you can easily add to any meal all week long.
 They’re great for making large family meals like chili, soups and stews too.

 4. Pan Dam